gbabbar101/hello-world/README.md

 Hello Everyone,

-Gaurav here, I hope you all are doing great and having a good time this program.
+Gaurav here, I hope you all are doing great and having a good time in this program.